roadfoodr/tinware/README.md

 # TINWARE

-TINWARE is a React-based web application designed to help users practice and improve their knowledge of Scrabble word lists through interactive word games.
+TINWARE is a React-based web application designed to help users practice and improve knowledge of Scrabble word lists through interactive word games.

 ## How to Play